ska-telescope/ska-oso-pht-ui/docs/src/userGuide/PPT/CalibrationPage.rst

    - Duration: The duration (in minutes) for which the calibrator is used.
    - Intent: The purpose of the calibration (e.g., phase, amplitude).

-2. **Target name and integratiion time of the observation**: This section shows:
+2. **Target name and integration time of the observation**: This section shows:
    - Target Name: Automatically retrieved from the proposal based on the selected observation.
    - Integration Time: The total integration time (in minutes) for the selected observation, derived from the supplied sensitivity parameters.